cpslabteam/codebase/README.md

 * Codebase is a manifest-first Maven project meaning that and that dependencies are declared in the `META-INF/MANIFEST` file instead of in `pom.xml`.

 ## How to contribute
-If you have suggestions for enhancement or have identified a bug in Codebase are happy to receive your contributions nad give you credit.
+If you have suggestions for enhancements or have identified a bug in Codebase are happy to receive your contributions and give you credit.

-Please make sure you read the [contribution guide](./CONTRIBUTING.md) and have your Eclise Environment properly installed as we explain in the [Environment Setup Kit](https://github.com/it4energy/environment-setup-kit).
+Simplicity of the code we would be happy to discuss any contribution you may find appropriate and would be happy to get your help.

-Thank you for considering contributing to Codebase.
+Please make sure you read the [CONTRIBUTING.md](./CONTRIBUTING.md) guide.

 ## Licensing
 The codebase library is licensed under the [LGPL license](http://www.gnu.org/copyleft/lesser.html).